adhearsion/adhearsion-website/docs/source/getting-started/asterisk.md

 ### AMI User

 It is necessary to configure an AMI user by which Adhearsion can connect to Asterisk.
-This can be done in manager.conf, and a sample configuration is provided below:
+This can be done in <code>/etc/asterisk/manager.conf</code>, and a sample configuration is provided below:

 <pre class="brush: ruby;">
 [general]